SonOfChrist/Movie-Ticket-Booking-App/README.md

 - **Seat LayOut**
 <img src="./client/public/SeatLayout.png" alt="SeatLayout" width="900">

+---

-## 🛡️ For Managers
+## 🛡️ For Managers: What Sets QuickShow Apart?

-- **Real-Time Dashboard:** Instantly see bookings, revenue, and show performance.
+- **Instant Insights:** See bookings, revenue, and show performance at a glance.
-- **Show Scheduling:** Add or remove shows, set prices, and manage seat layouts.
+- **Flexible Show Scheduling:** Add, edit, or remove shows with just a few clicks.
+- **Custom Pricing:** Set prices per show or seat type to maximize revenue.
-- **User Insights:** Track top customers and booking trends.
+- **Audience Analytics:** Understand your customers and tailor your offerings.
-- **Secure & Reliable:** Built with best practices for data integrity and user privacy.
+- **Easy Staff Onboarding:** Intuitive admin panel means less training, more productivity.
+- **Marketing-Ready:** Built-in tools for promotions, newsletters, and social sharing.
+- **Secure & Compliant:** Modern authentication and data protection out of the box.
+- **Cloud-Ready:** Manage your cinema from anywhere, on any device.

 ---